WSU Logo

 Undergraduate Students:

 o Chris Miller completed his BS with Honors in June 2007.
 He examined muscle physiology in domesticated and semi-wild lines of rainbow trout.
-Current status: Medical student at Penn State University.
+Current status: Medical doctor.

 o Jamie Harpole completed her BS degree in May 2004.
 She studied swimming performance in laboratory strains of rainbow trout.
-Current status: Veterinary student at WSU.
+Jamie went on to the DVM program at WSU.
+Current status: Veterinarian.

 o Brandi Irwin completed her BS degree in May 2001.
 Her project was on allozyme diversity in lines of mice selected for high activity.
 Brandi went on to medical school at Des Moines University.
 Current status: Medical doctor.

-o Monica Baze completed her BS degree in May 2002.
+o Monica Baze completed her BS with Honors in May 2002.
 Her research examined nesting behavior in one year old active and sedentary mice from selected and control lines.
 Current status: graduate student with Dr. Jack Hayes at the University of Nevada, Reno.

 o Lionel Jenkins completed his BS degree in December 2003.
 He studied spontaneous tumor occurrence in active and sedentary mice from lines of mice selected for high voluntary activity.
 Current status: Laboratory technician at WSU Vet School.